craigc-2002/http-server/README.md

 It has no security or error checking, so don't use it.

 Files are served from a specified directory, which defaults to the directory the server is run from, but can be specified with command line options.
-The given path is prepended to the file requested in the GET request, so a / must be added at the end of a directory name.
+The given path is prepended to the file requested in0 the GET request, so a / must be added at the end of a directory name.

+Only GET requests are handled, any other request type will be replied to with 405, method not allowed.

 ## Usage
 ```./server [options]```